 We are proud to announce that the State of Oklahoma was awarded the Money Follows the Person Tribal Initiative (TI) grant in 2014.
 We will work closely with Tribal partners to assist in building sustainable community-based long term services and supports for tribal citizens.

-- The mission of the Living Choice Project is to make community living possible for Oklahomans 19 years or older with disabilities or long-term illnesses.
+- The mission of the Living Choice Program is to make community living possible for Oklahomans 19 years or older with disabilities or long-term illnesses.

-- The Living Choice Project will empower individuals to have choice and control of the services and supports necessary to live and be part of the community.
+- The Living Choice Program will empower individuals to have choice and control of the services and supports necessary to live and be part of the community.

 Living Choice Core Values and Beliefs

 - All persons are capable of growth and development.